RIAEvangelist/node-dominos-pizza-api/docs/DominosFormat.md

+# DominosFormat Class

 important to document

-get .formatted returns dominos format PascalCase from the camelCase instance
+get `.formatted` returns dominos format in PascalCase from the public instance (this)

-set .formatted updates the instance FROM a dominos format PascalCase TO the standard camelCase
+set `.formatted` merges the instance and response FROM a dominos response which are always in `PascalCase` TO the standard instance `camelCase` format.

+needs more docs